 In a 2017 report by the Association of University and College Counseling Center Directors, students reported waiting up to seven days for an appointment with a mental health care professional.
 Some campuses such as Arizona State University and University of Pennsylvania have adopted an “open-access” system.
 This means they see students the same day on which they present with an issue.
 By increasing the access of mental health services for college students, colleges can:

 - appropriately address critical issues

 - accommodate students in a culturally competent manner

 - better attend to populations with the highest risk

-For those who do not have enough resources to handle all student mental health needs it is critical to connect with community resources and develop networks with potential practitioners peripheral to the institution.
-The best campus wellness programs tend to be those that are both multifaceted and tailored to fit a diversity of students’ individual needs.
+For those who do not have enough resources to handle all student mental health needs, it is critical to connect with community resources.
+Also, develop networks with potential practitioners peripheral to the institution.
+The best campus wellness programs tend to be multifaceted and tailored to fit students’ individual needs.